 TRAVEL TRIP ALERT!
 No.2: Check the new WHS Course Rating before you travel.

-It may sound counter-intuitive but sometimes the best thing you can plan for a golf trip, is a day with no golf.
+It may sound counter-intuitive but sometimes the best thing you can do when planning a golf society trip, is a day with no golf.
 Not only does it give people a rest and a chance to recuperate, but sometimes a day off can help if you’re not playing too well.

 This can also allow you to practice or work on your game off the course.
 Trust me (I can’t explain why) but your golf game has a funny way of improving when the clubs go untouched for a while.